 Improving safety, mobility and economic development are vital to the thousands of residents and businesses that depend on Dixie Highway.
-More than 60,000 drivers and nearly 5,000 transit riders travel this busy corridor daily.
+More than 60,000 drivers and more than 4,000 transit riders travel this busy corridor daily.

 The New Dixie Highway is the first project under Mayor Greg Fischer’s MOVE Louisville initiative, which seeks to modernize and improve transportation across the metro area

 The project is fueled by a combination of federal, state and local funds.
 Work will follow priorities outlined in the 2015 U.S. Department of Transportation TIGER Grant application.

 Improving safety along Dixie Highway is the No. 1 priority of The New Dixie Highway project.
 Between the years 2010-14, the New Dixie project area was the scene for 34 traffic-related fatalities.
 This rate of fatal crashes is more than three times the rate of similar roadways in Kentucky.

 As part of the Louisville Metro Complete Streets initiative, The New Dixie Highway project will make infrastructure improvements in high-traffic areas (between Crums Lane and Greenwood Road), including: